 - You MUST only use the BRP approved stud type on these Ski-Doo snowmobiles.
-DO NOT EVER use conventional stud because, the track thickness is thinner then our standard tracks and the stud could tear off of track and separate from vehicle. - Studs should only be installed in the locations indicated by molded bulges in the track surface. - Never stud a track with a profile of 35 mm (1.378 in) or more. - The number of studs installed must always perfectly match the pattern of molded bulges in the track.
+DO NOT EVER use conventional stud because, the track thickness is thinner then our standard tracks and the stud could tear off of track and separate from vehicle. - Studs should only be installed in the locations indicated by molded bulges in the track surface.
+Some track models have two types of molded bulges; triangles and circles.
+See the warning molded into the track surface to know which one to use. - Never stud a track with a profile of 35 mm (1.378 in) or more. - The number of studs installed must always perfectly match the pattern of molded bulges in the track.
 Installing an incorrect number of studs can increase the risk of track tearing or severing. - It is very important to follow the torque specifications for the stud bolts.
 Improper installation of studs can increase the risk of track tearing or severing.

+- Bent studs (studded tracks)

+- Missing studs

+- Studs that are torn off the track

-- Missing track guide(s) - Loose studs.
+- Missing track guide(s)

+- Loose studs.